 As more and more people decide to buy second hand goods, or pay for items to be repaired rather than buy new, it’s good to know that you still have consumer rights.
 We’ve taken a look at what guarantees you are entitled to and what to do when things go wrong.

-Nearly new goods, may still be covered by the original 2-year guarantee.
+- Nearly new goods, such as open box items, may still be covered by the original 2-year guarantee.
 When there’s more than a year’s guarantee still in force, in order to take advantage of this you’ll need to request the sales document (invoice, till receipt or stamped guarantee) that shows the date of the original purchase.
-If the documents aren’t available you’ll have to accept the reduced 1-year guarantee.

-If you have issues with a store that will not honour the guarantee, request an official complaints form.
+If you have issues with a store that will not honour your consumer rights, request an official complaints form.

 Amazon Spain Renewed includes phones, laptops and kitchen gadgets.
-Items have a limited 1-year guarantee.
+Most items come with a 1-year guarantee.
 For each item check what the guarantee may exclude (for example pre-existing scratches or missing accessories).
-Items will be shipped in a generic white or brown box.
+Items are often shipped in a generic white or brown box.

 Apple’s online store in Spain has iPads, Macs, MacBooks and accessories.
 Apple’s limited 1-year guarantee excludes non-Apple accessories included with the item purchased.

 With the high call-out fee coupled with the cost of repairs, it can sometimes work out nearly as expensive as buying a new home appliance when your washing machine or fridge stops working.
-However for high-value items such as cars, a repair is normally the only option.
+However for high-value items such as cars or top-of-the-range electronics, repair is normally the best option.

-Look at your home insurance as you may find that for certain home appliances you are already paying for a repair service.
-In some cases this is included in your electricity contract.
-These services may cover call-out and repair costs, or you may be liable for partial payment.
+First of all for electrical items and home appliances take a look at your home insurance.
+You may find that for certain home appliances you’re already paying for a repair service.
+In some cases this service could be an extra included in your electricity contract.
+These services may cover call-out and repair costs, or you may have to cover part of the cost.
+Check what you’ll be liable for before arranging for a repair.

-If you decide to pay for a repair, avoid evenings and weekend call-outs as these are the most expensive.
+If you decide to use a call-out technical service, avoid evenings, weekends and public holidays as these days are the most expensive.

-For problems your best option is to submit an official claims form and wait for the answer.
+If you have any problems your best option is to submit an official claims form.